-To prevent brute-force attacks against the PIN, iOS can be configured to wipe the device after 10 failed unlock attemps.
+To prevent brute-force attacks against the PIN, iOS can be configured to wipe the device after 10 failed unlock attempts.
 Users might think they’re safe this way, yet Apple can remove this policy with a software update.

 But why would Apple do this?

 They probably wouldn’t voluntarily.